InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 [Mattermost](https://mattermost.com) if the organization prefers to use open source and in house SaaS deployments.

-* In third place the monitoring infrastructure is key when applying inner source and in general when bringing a new methodology to organizations.
+* In third place the monitoring infrastructure is key when applying InnerSource and in general when bringing a new methodology to organizations.
 This is one of the main differences with open source communities.
 They are open by default and basically follow the detailed key aspects.
 However, infrastructure to measure process advances have not been one of the main goals in the case of open source communities.
 Basically they are using a successful development methodology, each of them with their own peculiarities, but open by default.
-Inner source needs of this type of infrastructure as managers and developers need feedback about their performance.
+InnerSource needs of this type of infrastructure as managers and developers need feedback about their performance.
 A change in the software development process of large organizations, a cultural change and the community building process needs a large set of actions and those actions should have the